800.367.6515

 Fishing In North Myrtle Beach: A Guide To All Types Of Fishing

-If you’re visiting North Myrtle Beach for the first time, and are interested in trying out your hand at fishing, lucky for you, there’s plenty of fishing options available.
+If you’re visiting North Myrtle Beach for the first time and are interested in trying out your hand at fishing, you're in luck; there are plenty of fishing options available.
+Whether you’re an avid angler or a first-time fisherman, here’s everything you need to know about fishing in North Myrtle Beach.
+Book your stay at Grand Strand Resorts and let's help you cast a line.

 Where To Fish In North Myrtle Beach

-If you are looking for a more leisurely fishing experience you can grab a reel and head to a local pier.
+If you are looking for a more leisurely fishing experience, you can grab a reel and head to a local pier.
 If you’d prefer to cast a rod with your toes in the sand, try surf fishing anywhere along the coast.

 Piers On Or Near North Myrtle Beach